WaveEngine/Documentation/recipes/GettingStarted/Getting-Started-on-Linux.md

 The parameter '--filesystem=host' is given to avoid issues when WaveEngine exports assets.

-It is recommended to create a shotcut anywhere on the desktop to access it more easily.
+It is recommended to create a shortcut anywhere on the desktop to access it more easily.
 Please refer to your corresponding Window Manager to gather how it is done.

 # Install Wave Engine